Back to All Events

 • $850+GST: Small Non-Profit | Individuals - For non-profits with an annual budget in Australia of less than $500,000, as well as individuals not affiliated with an organisation.

-• $2,100+GST: Large Non-Profit - For non-profits with an annual budget in Australia of over $3 million and local/state government offices.
+• $2,100+GST: Large Non-Profit - For non-profits with an annual budget in Australia of over $3 million, local/state government offices and political offices.

 • $400+GST: Partial Scholarship - For individual community campaigners who lack any organisational support.
 Scholarships are very limited, and their availability is subject to sponsorship procurement.
 Full scholarships are also available.